Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-He does nothing in particular except for moving the right, then to the left back to where he was.
+He does nothing in particular except for moving the right and left.
 If he gets enough damage he'll teleport to the other side of the area and do this movement again.
-If you understand his movement, you can hit him more consistently and deal more damage.
+You can stand where he'll end up moving to make the most damage.
 His Halloween Ghosts aren't really worth your attention unless they are really close to you.
 You can just Soul Spin at them to dispatch them.

-His only attacks are throwing dices at you, easy to dodge, and dropping giant dices on your head, which can also be dodged with right timing, but you can also triple jump away from them.
+His only attacks are throwing dices at you, easy to dodge, and dropping giant dices on your head, which can also be dodged with the right timing, but you can also triple jump away from them.
 These attacks are easy to time because they're timed with the song.
 For example, the giant dices will drop on you after he sings the third "WOW".

 After the fight you'll earn the Halloween Door.